|Images copyright relevant owner|

 ATLAS/SEABOARD COMICS COVER GALLERY - PART SEVEN (THE B&W MAGS)...

 I first suspected that ATLAS/SEABOARD wasn't destined for longevity when I read an article in MOVIE MONSTERS #2 on The SIX MILLION DOLLAR MAN, featuring an interview with LEE MAJORS, star of the TV show.
-He mentioned author MARTIN CAIDIN's book, 'SIDEBOARD', which made me do a double-take as the book was actually called 'CYBORG' - something I knew for certain 'cos I'd previously read it (and still own it today).
-Obviously the article had been transcribed from a recorded interview (either by 'phone or in person), but with that kind of sloppy journalism, I figured that both the mag and the company were fated for a short life.
+He mentioned author MARTIN CAIDIN's book, 'SIDEBOARD', which made me do a double-take as the book was actually called 'CYBORG' - something I knew for certain 'cos I'd previously read it (and still own it today - or maybe it's OPERATION NUKE I have).
+Obviously the article had been transcribed from a recorded in-terview (either by 'phone or in person), but with that kind of sloppy journalism, I figured that both the mag and the company were fated for a short life.

 Hope you've all enjoyed this series of cover galleries looking back at the Atlas/Seaboard output, frantic ones.
 If so, let's hear from you in the comments section.
 Your appreciation is always appreciated.
 (Why, that's almost profound.)

 Posted by Kid at Monday, February 01, 2016